DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 54 - 12.11.2025.md

 - Captain will be questioning Niccolo soon.
 Axis's dad thinks Axis is dead.
 Dejected now.
 - Cloaked figure in other cell.
 We are alone.
 Masked and hood.
 Twinkle of white.
 	- "Working.
 Making an 'honest' living."
 	- "Silence is silver but sometimes talking gets you gold."
+Goldie.
-	- Golden locks.
+	- She's going to take out his new team, one by one.